Stan1-0/TourManager_API/README.md

 If you want stricter access (e.g., only authenticated users can read tourist sites/hotels), I can update the viewsets' `permission_classes` accordingly.

-## Notes & Next steps

-- To support writable nested hotel creation via `TouristSiteSerializer`, implement `create()`/`update()` handling in the serializer and validate duplicates.
-- Consider adding token-based authentication (DRF Simple JWT) for stateless API access.

-If you want, I can expand this documentation into a `docs/` folder with OpenAPI/Swagger examples and sample Postman collections.